ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 endif
 ```

-The conditional statement seems a bit strange because the first argument in the condition is empty, perhaps it can be better understood as `(ifeq (null,$(findstring postgres-net,$(NETWORKS)))` but this isn't the proper syntax.
+If we find the `postgres-net` network in `$(NETWORKS)` we do nothing, otherwise we create the network.
+The conditional statement seems a bit strange because the first argument in the condition is empty, perhaps it can be better understood as `ifeq (null,$(findstring postgres-net,$(NETWORKS)))` but actually the code above is the proper syntax.

 ## Variables